Transparency International: The movement

 Transparency International consists of chapters – locally established, independent organizations – that address corruption in their respective countries.
-From small bribes to large-scale looting, corruption differs from country to country.
+In Transparency International, the collective of chapters is referred to as "The Movement".

 As chapters are staffed with local experts they are ideally placed to determine the priorities and approaches best suited to tackling corruption in their countries.
 This work ranges from visiting rural communities to provide free legal support to advising their government on policy reform.
+From small bribes to large-scale looting, corruption differs from country to country.

-Corruption does not stop at national borders.
-The chapters play a crucial role in shaping its collective work and realising its regional and global goals, such as Strategy 2015.
-Transparency International's multi-country research and advocacy initiatives are driven by the chapters.
+Corruption does however not stop at national borders.
+The chapters play a crucial role in shaping its collective work and realising its regional and global goals.
+The ambition is for chapters to be self funded and autonomous.
+Correspondingly, the Secretariat in Berlin is called a Secretariat to differentiate it from a Headquarter.